weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

   language="py"
 />

 You can also specify what metadata to retrieve.
-This will only fetch the `uuid` metadata.
+This will only fetch the `creation_time_unix` metadata.
 Doing so will switch off default property retrieval.

 <FilteredTextBlock
   text={UserTestCode}